Design a network using Cisco ONP

 |

-Cisco ONP stores the network design file as .cpz file in its database.
-You can export the design file into your local system.
+Cisco ONP saves the network design file as a .cpz file in its database.
+Use this process to export the design file to your computer.

 -